System overview

 Slurm

-Slurm is the workload manager used for scheduling and managing jobs on AI Cloud.
+Slurm is the queueing mechanism used for scheduling and managing resources on AI Cloud.
 It provides essential features such as:

 - Job Scheduling: Allocating resources to jobs based on user requests and system policies.